Background pattern

 Children and adolescents

-This medication should be administered to children over 6 years old.
-For the administration method in children over 6 years old, see section 3
+This medication should be administered to children over 6 years of age.
+For the administration form in children over 6 years of age, see section 3.

-It should be used with caution as it may cause methemoglobinemia (difficulty breathing, dizziness, fatigue, tiredness, weakness).
+It should be used with caution as methemoglobinemia (difficulty breathing, dizziness, fatigue, weakness) may occur.

 Use of Apogar with other medications

-Although not described in the recommended conditions of use, it should not be used with other medications applied to the mouth without consulting a doctor or pharmacist.
+Although they are not described in the recommended conditions of use, do not use with other medications for mouth or throat application without consulting your doctor or pharmacist.

 This is especially important in the case of:

-• Medications that inhibit cholinesterase (medications for Alzheimer's disease).
+• Cholinesterase inhibitor medications (medications for Alzheimer's disease).

 • Sulfonamides (used for infections).

-Ionizable compounds and suspending agents, common components of toothpaste, reduce the effectiveness of chlorhexidine, so it is recommended to rinse your mouth well after using toothpaste.
+Anionic compounds and suspending agents, common components of toothpastes, reduce the effectiveness of chlorhexidine, so the mouth should be rinsed well after using toothpaste.

 Pregnancy and breastfeeding

-The consumption of medications during pregnancy can be hazardous to the embryo or fetus, and should be monitored by your doctor.
+Taking medications during pregnancy can be hazardous to the embryo or fetus and should be monitored by your doctor.

-No cases have been described that affect the ability to drive or operate machines.
+No cases have been reported that affect the ability to drive or use machines.

 The recommended dose is:

-Adults, adolescents, and children over 6 years old:
+Adults, adolescents, and children over 6 years of age

 1 lozenge every 2 or 3 hours, dissolving it slowly in the mouth.